In Part 2, we’ll cover coin sorting, identification, assigning value, and counting mixed coins.

 To effectively count mixed coins, students must first master counting coins of the same denomination.
 In fact, I can’t stress it enough – starting with a single denomination is extremely important.

 Single Denomination Coin Counting

-My small group made number lines and we practiced placing nickels on the fives.
-We then skip counted and noticed how much faster it is to count by fives as opposed to counting by ones.
+My small group created number lines and practiced placing nickels on the fives.
+While skip counting, we would notice how much faster it is to count by fives compared to counting by ones.

 Mixed Denomination Coin Counting

-- Model how you count money – with and without Counting Dots
+- Model how you count money – with and without counting dots

 - Practice skip counting over and over and over and over and over and over and over and over and over . . . 😀

 - Practice daily in different ways – computer games, classroom money, coin rubbing, coin sorting pads, games, stations, etc.